Zelenskyy speaks with Trump about peace efforts, eyes leaders-level talks

 Separately, Russia’s economic affairs envoy Kirill Dmitriev will be in the city to meet US negotiators “on economic issues”, the state-run TASS news agency cited an unnamed diplomatic source as saying.

-The flurry of talks are part of a renewed peace push spearheaded by Trump that have yet to produce a breakthrough to end the four-year war, which has killed hundreds of thousands of people, upended life for millions of Ukrainians, and sparked far-reaching security concerns in Europe.
+The flurry of talks is part of a renewed peace push spearheaded by Trump that has yet to produce a breakthrough to end the four-year war, which has killed hundreds of thousands of people, upended life for millions of Ukrainians, and triggered far-reaching security concerns in Europe.

-Addressing a news conference in Kyiv earlier alongside Norwegian Prime Minister Jonas Gahr Stoere, Zelenskiy said Thursday’s meeting would include discussion of a “prosperity package”.
+Addressing a news conference in Kyiv earlier alongside Norwegian Prime Minister Jonas Gahr Store, Zelenskyy said Thursday’s meeting would include discussions of a “prosperity package”.

-Zelenskyy said the US wanted to find a way to end as soon as possible Europe’s biggest conflict since World War II.
+Zelenskyy said the US wanted to find a way to end the conflict as soon as possible – Europe’s biggest since World War II.
 But Moscow and Kyiv remain far apart in their positions.

 “In my opinion, the difficulties are not at the military level right now.
 The problem lies in the political will to end this war and in the issue of territories,” Zelenskyy said.